WallaceBuilds/quick-compact/README.txt

 Optimize - This function has the potential to decrease the file size of each image at the sake of increasing the amount of time the batch will take.

-Compress Ratio - A slider that ranges from 16 to 2, it determines the final, reduced size of each image.
+Compress Ratio - A slider that ranges from 16 to 1, it determines the final, reduced size of each image.
 For example, a compress ratio of 2 will divide the original image's x and y values by 2, whereas a compress ratio of 16 divides the original image's x and y values by 16.
-This slider defaults at 2, which is technically a 4:1 compression.
+This slider defaults at 4.

 --- Dev Notes ---